cadop/dhart/docs/C# Documentation/markdown/2_raycast_at_plane.md

         };
 ```

+In both arrays, every 3 elements represents a seperate object.
+So the first vertex, is at location (-10,10,0) and the first triangle is comprised of the fourth, second, and first vertices.
+For more information on what both of these arrays mean, see out the [MeshInfo Documentation]().

 **TODO**: Replace these links with links to our documentation.

-For more information on what both of these arrays mean, see out the [MeshInfo Documentation]().

 We will use these arrays to construct a new *MeshInfo* object in HumanFactors.
-Call the MeshInfo constructor with the two arrays we defined above.
+Call the MeshInfo constructor with the two arrays we defined above as arguments.

 ``` C#
         // Construct a meshinfo instance for the plane MeshInfo Plane = new MeshInfo(plane_indices, plane_vertices);
 ```

-Now that we have a plane mesh in HumanFactors, we must generate a *Bounding Volume Hierarchy*, or BVH, from it to use as input for the Raytracer.
-The BVH is an accelerated data structure that drastically reduces the time required to perform ray intersections.
+HumanFactors now has that plane we just created, but the mesh itself cannot be used with the Raytracer.
+We'll first need to generate a Bounding Volume Hierarchy, or BVH from the mesh if we want to perform ray intersections with it.
+In short, a BVH is an accelerated data structure that drastically reduces the time required to perform ray intersections.
 You can read more about the BVH in its dedicated article [Bounding Volume Hierarchy]().

 To generate a BVH from an instance of MeshInfo, call the BVH constructor with the MeshInfo instance as an argument.

 ``` C#
         // Generate a BVH from the MeshInfo instance EmbreeBVH bvh = new EmbreeBVH(Plane);
 ```

-At this point, our start function should look like the following code:
+At this point, our start function should match the following code:

 ``` C#
     void Start()